Energy & Utilities project

 British Gas: A strategic partnership

-We’re partnering with the biggest brand in energy in the UK to help with their transformation into a customer-obsessed, service organisation.
+We’re partnering with the biggest brand in UK energy to help with their transformation into a customer-obsessed service organisation.

 A Service Design approach

 With each product team, we approached the initial strategic phase of the work with a service design mindset - using tools and techniques like user interviews, ethnographic research, design sprints, future state mapping, and service blueprints.